projectchrono/DEM-Engine/README.md

 After the build process is done, you can start trying out the demos.

 - `./src/demo/DEMdemo_SingleSphereCollide` can be used to test a correct installation.
-If it runs outputting a lot of texts and stops without an error in the end, the installation is probably good.
+If it runs outputting a lot of texts (those are debug messages; the user do not have to worry about the content) and stops without an error in the end, the installation is probably good.
 - An all-rounder beginner example featuring a bladed mixer interacting with complex shaped particles: `./src/demo/DEMdemo_Mixer`.
 - A place to learn how prescribed motions work in this package, using either analytical boundaries or particle-represented boundaries: `./src/demo/DEMdemo_Centrifuge` and `./src/demo/DEMdemo_Sieve`.
-- A few representative engineering experiments reproduced in DEM simulations, which potentially serve as starting points for your own DEM scripts: `/src/demo/DEMdemo_BallDrop`, `./src/demo/DEMdemo_ConePenetration`, `/src/demo/DEMdemo_RotatingDrum`, `./src/demo/DEMdemo_Repose`.
+- A few representative engineering experiments reproduced in DEM simulations, which potentially serve as starting points for your own DEM scripts: `/src/demo/DEMdemo_BallDrop`, `./src/demo/DEMdemo_ConePenetration`, `/src/demo/DEMdemo_RotatingDrum`, `./src/demo/DEMdemo_Repose`, `./src/demo/DEMdemo_Plow`.
 - `./src/demo/DEMdemo_WheelDP` shows how to load a checkpointed configuration file to instantly generate a settled granular terrain, then run a drawbar-pull test on it.
 This demo therefore requires you to first finish the two GRCPrep demos to obtain the terrain checkpoint file.
 The granular terrain in these demos features DEM particles with a variety of sizes and shapes.
 - `./src/demo/DEMdemo_WheelDPSimplified` is a simplified version of the previous drawbar-pull test which has no prerequisite.
 The terrain is simpilified to be made of only one type of irregular-shaped particles.
 It serves as a quick starting point for people who want to create similar experiments.
 - `./src/demo/DEMdemo_Indentation` is a more advanced examples showing the usage of the custom additional properties (called _wildcards_) that you can associate with the simulation entities, and use them in the force model and/or change them in simulation then deposit them into the output files. _Wildcards_ have more use cases especially if coupled together with a custom force model, as shown in some of the follwing demos.